to ARIMA: nonseasonal models

 To log or not to log?

 Recall that we previously forecast the retail auto sales series by using a combination of deflation, seasonal adjustment and exponential smoothing.
-Let's now try fitting the same series with seasonal ARIMA models.
+Let's now try fitting the same series with seasonal ARIMA models, using the same sample of data from January 1970 to May 1993 (281 observations).
 As before we will work with deflated auto sales--i.e., we will use the series AUTOSALE/CPI as the input variable.
 Here are the time series plot and ACF and PACF plots of the original series, which are obtained in the Forecasting procedure by plotting the "residuals" of an ARIMA(0,0,0)x(0,0,0) model with constant:

 The "suspension bridge" pattern in the ACF is typical of a series that is both nonstationary and strongly seasonal.
 Clearly we need at least one order of differencing.
 If we take a nonseasonal difference, the corresponding plots are as follows: